trash/trash.github.io/_posts/wip/So what is it.md

 date:   2014-07-12 19:33:00
 categories: development
 comments: true
-image:
-  feature: ripplepostheader.png
 ---

 So I made a game.
 Let's call it Ripple.

 It's kind of crazy that I've only been working on the game for two months because a lot has happened in that time.
 240 commits.
 I've written code for the game every single day for 47 days straight.
 A port from full HTML to actual graphics using the Phaser game engine.

 ## So what is it?